Dorothy Maud Wrinch: Personal life

-Prior to 1918 Wrinch's Cambridge tutor GN Watson had proposed to her but the feeling was not mutual and she had to ask her father to explain this to Watson; nevertheless Watson later recommended Wrinch as his replacement lecturer at University College London.
+Prior to 1918 Wrinch's Cambridge University tutor G. N. Watson had proposed to her but the feeling was not mutual and she had to ask her father to explain this to Watson; nevertheless Watson later recommended Wrinch as his replacement lecturer at University College London.
 Around the postwar time of her intellectual closeness to Russell, Wrinch may have had a romantic connection with his brother Frank and probably did have an unhappy attachment with another of his disciples, Raphael Demos.
 Sources differ on whether Wrinch wanted a romantic relationship with Russell.
 She was for some years a close intellectual companion of Harold Jeffreys, and some contemporary observers thought them engaged.
 It may have been the breaking of their engagement that encouraged Jeffreys to enter psychoanalysis, which was at the time fashionable in Cambridge.

 In 1922 Wrinch married her graduate supervisor at King's College London, the mathematical physicist John William Nicholson.
 The examination for her DSc in 1921 had, unusually, an additional referee, which may have been because of perceptions of a relationship between the two of them.
-Nicholson was a graduate of Owens College Manchester and also a Cambridge Wrangler.
+Nicholson was a graduate of Owens College Manchester and also a Cambridge wrangler.
 In 1921 he was elected into a Fellowship at Balliol College, Oxford.
 The couple had one child, Pamela, born in 1927.
-Wrinch's book on parenthood, Retreat from Parenthood (1930) published under the pseudonym Jean Ayling and dedicated to Russell, was a venture into public health rather than a manual of child-care, propounding ideas of societal reorganisation to make child rearing more compatible with professional life.
+Wrinch's book on parenthood, Retreat from Parenthood (1930), published under the pseudonym Jean Ayling and dedicated to Russell, was a venture into public health rather than a manual of child-care, propounding ideas of societal reorganisation to make child rearing more compatible with professional life.
 Nicholson's mental health deteriorated in the late 1920s, and in 1930 he was certified as mentally ill and confined in the Warneford Hospital until his death in 1955.
 In 1937 Wrinch was granted a divorce on grounds of her husband's insanity.
 From 1930 Wrinch was close emotionally and intellectually to the mathematician Eric Neville in a friendship which lasted until 1961.

 In 1939 Wrinch and her daughter moved to the United States, partly because the chancellor of Oxford University and Foreign Secretary Lord Halifax advised her she would be most useful to the war effort by research and lecturing there.
 In 1941 she married Otto Charles Glaser, chairman of the biology department and vice-president of Amherst College, and it was in part through him that she was able to obtain teaching positions.
 In 1944 Glaser was forced to resign as chairman because he had allowed his research assistant to spend time working for Wrinch.
 Glaser retired in 1948 and died in 1951.

 Wrinch died in Falmouth, Massachusetts on 11 February 1976.

 Dorothy Hodgkin wrote in Wrinch's obituary that she was "a brilliant and controversial figure who played a part in the beginnings of much of present research in molecular biology."
 On a more personal level, Hodgkin wrote, "I like to think of her as she was when I first knew her, gay, enthusiastic and adventurous, courageous in face of much misfortune and very kind."